robodatalab/authorship/rfc/plot_identification.md

 ## 11. Where it runs

-The extension starts `/analyze/plots` with the document and the author's Gemini key and model, and polls `/analyze/plots/status`, which answers with the plots and the paragraphs in them as they are found.
-The job is `StoryPlotsJob` in `server/story_analysis/plots.py`; until this algorithm is in, it returns fake plots.
-The key and the model are Gemini's for now; they go when the job moves to the hosted backend.
+The extension starts `/analyze/plots` with the document and polls `/analyze/plots/status`, which answers with the plots, the paragraphs in them, and the pass being read.
+The job is `StoryPlotsJob` in `server/story_analysis/plots.py`.
+It is given two models by the server: the larger hosted one for discovery and key events, and the served `StoryPlotClassifier` — `server/story_analysis/story_plot_classifier.py`, its own registered model, which stages and loads the Qwen3-8B it reads the logits of — for scoring.
+Nothing about the key or the model reaches the extension; both are the backend's.